 New participants who were enrolled in the program on the basis of service beginning before August 31, 2013 in HPSAs or secure correctional facilities will qualify for four years of loan repayment awards from FY2014 funds, as long as they continue to meet program requirements.

 The next quarterly application deadline for new applicants wishing to qualify for loan repayment awards based on service periods beginning September 1, 2015 or later (through the end of the quarter) is November 30, 2015.

 Physicians who are already enrolled in the program will receive service verification forms approximately 30 days before the end of their current 12-month service periods.

 To download the fillable application form, go to PELRP Application for Enrollment.
 Applications from primary care physicians practicing in HPSAs and secure correctional facilities will be ranked according to the priorities established in the current administrative rule for application ranking criteria.

 Interested physicians may determine if a particular practice site is currently designated as a primary care HPSA or, in the case of psychiatrists, a mental HPSA, by entering the address using the following federal search tool: http://datawarehouse.hrsa.gov/GeoAdvisor/ShortageDesignationAdvisor.aspx.

-New Eligibility Path - Contingent on Availability of End-of-Year Funds
+Additional Eligibility Path - Contingent on End-of-Year Funds

 House Bill 2550, passed by the 83rd Texas Legislature, allows physicians who are not practicing in HPSAs or secure correctional facilities to qualify for participation in the PELRP, if during the applicable year, they have provided services to a designated minimum number of Medicaid or Texas Woman's Health Program enrollees.